inertiajs/inertia/CONTRIBUTING.md

 ### Key Components

 - **Core Library:** The framework-agnostic engine powering all adapters (`packages/core`).
-- **Adapters:** Framework-specific integrations for React, Svelte, and Vue.
+- **Adapters:** Framework-specific integrations for Angular, React, Svelte, and Vue.
 - **Test Applications:** Minimal frontend apps used for automated testing (`packages/*/test-app/`).
 - **Playwright Tests:** Framework-agnostic end-to-end tests that verify behavior across adapters (`tests/*.spec.ts`).
 - **Playgrounds:** Full Laravel applications for manual testing (`playgrounds/`).
 These are optional and may eventually be removed.